Utility Functions: A Comprehensive Guide

 Basic Definition

-A utility function \( u: O \to \mathbb{R} \) maps a set of outcomes \( O \) to real numbers, where \( u(o_1) > u(o_2) \) implies \( o_1 \) is preferred over \( o_2 \):
+A utility function \( u: O \to \mathbb{R} \) assigns a real number to each outcome \( o \in O \), where \( u(o_1) > u(o_2) \) implies \( o_1 \) is preferred over \( o_2 \):

-\[ u(o) \in \mathbb{R}, \ \forall o \in O \]
+\[ u(o) \in \mathbb{R}, \quad \forall o \in O \]

 Ordinal Utility

-\[ u(o_1) > u(o_2) \text{ if and only if } o_1 \succ o_2 \]
+\[ u(o_1) > u(o_2) \iff o_1 \succ o_2 \]

 Cardinal Utility

-Measures intensity of preference, invariant only under affine transformations:
+Measures preference intensity, invariant under affine transformations:

-\[ u'(o) = a u(o) + b, \ a > 0 \]
+\[ u'(o) = a u(o) + b, \quad a > 0 \]

 Expected Utility (Von Neumann-Morgenstern)

-For lotteries \( L = (p_1, o_1; p_2, o_2; \ldots) \):
+For lotteries \( L = (p_1, o_1; p_2, o_2; \ldots) \), where \( \sum p_i = 1 \):

 \[ u(L) = \sum_{i} p_i u(o_i) \]